syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Editing.md

 * BelowSelectedRow: Below to the selected row
 * Child: As a child to the selected row

-The below code example shows how to set row position for new record add in tree grid.
+The below code example shows how to set row position for new record add in TreeGrid.

 {% highlight CSHTML %}